guqoliveira28/EuroDashboard/README.md

 > **npm** run build

-It is important to make sure that code can be built for production succesfully before submitting the solution.

 ## Run tests

 The test file to verify src/services/LeagueService.js is located at tests/leaderboard.test.js.
-Feel free to modify the code there in order to test your work.
-It is important to implement all methods on src/services/LeagueService.js and TO NOT CHANGE the interface of them.

 To run the tests just run this command.

 ```shell
 npm test